EvgenyNerush/performance/README.markdown

 ### Overview

-Performance tests (for Linux) of programming languages for scientific calculations, namely Python, Julia, R and Haskell, which are compared to C and C++.
+Performance tests (for Linux) of (not only) programming languages for scientific calculations, namely Python, Julia, R, C#, Rust and Haskell, which are compared to C and C++.

 Performance of math, file output and file input is measured as follows.
 First, random numbers, uniform in (0,1), are generated.
 Pairs of random numbers are used to generate floats distributed so that the distribution function is proportional to *arcsin(sqrt(x))*, and these floats are dumped to the file `generated_rand_numbers`.
 Then these numbers are read from the file and